arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 1. **Bluetooth® Low Energy connection setup**: The Arduino Stella broadcasts using Bluetooth Low Energy to make itself discoverable to compatible smartphone apps.
 2. **Configuration exchange**: The Bluetooth Low Energy connection is used to exchange necessary UWB configuration parameters between the Arduino Stella and the smartphone.
 3. **UWB ranging**: Once configured, the actual UWB ranging session begins, providing precise distance measurements.
 4. **Real-time feedback**: Distance data is continuously updated and can be viewed both on the IDE's Serial Monitor and on the smartphone app.
-The Arduino Stella's buzzer and LED can also provide feedback based on distance.

 This process demonstrates the working principle of many UWB applications, where Bluetooth Low Energy is used primarily for discovery and configuration, while UWB handles the precise ranging.